phac-nml/snvphyl-galaxy/README.md

 SNVPhyl Whole Genome Phylogenomics Pipeline
 ===========================================

-This is the main repository for the **SNVPhyl** pipeilne used for constructing whole genome phylogenies.
+This is the main repository for the **SNVPhyl** pipeline used for constructing whole genome phylogenies.
 This pipeline is implemented as a [Galaxy][] workflow which may be installed in any Galaxy instance.
 This pipeline takes as input a set of whole genome sequence reads and a reference genome.
 The reads are mapped to the reference genome, variants are called, and an alignment of phylogenetically informative sites is created.
 This alignment is used to construct a whole genome phylogeny as well as a pair-wise SNV distance matrix.

 Usage
 -----